-This winter, the BC Agriculture and Food Climate Action Initiative are hosting agriculture and wildfire risk reduction workshops aimed at agricultural producers from all sectors, wildfire response and emergency personnel, and local government representatives.
+Across BC, the BC Agriculture and Food Climate Action Initiative is hosting agriculture and wildfire risk reduction workshops aimed at agricultural producers from all sectors, wildfire response and emergency personnel, and local government representatives.
 Producers will gain vital knowledge to prepare themselves and their operations for wildfire.

 -The Province islooking for public input to help develop a new strategy that will better prepare B.C. communities for the impacts of climate change.